Fleur Adcock: Early career, 1960–1974: academia and librarianships

-Adcock worked as an assistant lecturer in classics and librarian at the University of Otago in Dunedin between 1958 and 1962, and as a librarian at the Alexander Turnbull Library in Wellington between 1962 and 1963.
+Adcock moved to Dunedin and began her professional life in academia, after her divorce from Campbell.
+She also began to seriously engage with writing her own poetry.
+From 1958 to 1962 she worked as an assistant lecturer in classics and librarian at the University of Otago, and from 1962 to 1963 she worked as a librarian at the Alexander Turnbull Library in Wellington.

-In 1963, she returned to England and took up a post as a librarian at the Foreign and Commonwealth Office in London.
+In 1963, Adcock returned permanently to England, where she worked as a librarian at the Foreign and Commonwealth Office in London until 1979.
 She had already had poems published in a few literary journals in New Zealand at this time.
-Her first collection of poetry, The Eye of the Hurricane, was published in New Zealand in 1964, and in 1967 Tigers was her first collection published in Britain.
+In 1963 she was one of a small number of female poets to join the Group under Edward Lucie-Smith.
+Her first collection of poetry, The Eye of the Hurricane, was published in New Zealand in 1964; it was written largely before she returned to England and introduces the themes of displacement and the ambivalence of belonging that recur in her work.
+In 1967 her collection Tigers was published in the UK by Oxford University Press, including some poems from her earlier collection; she was to become known as an "Oxford poet".